AI Odissi Generator — Nine Photos From Your Own Model

 About narcis

 Most AI portrait tools ship every pose, profession, era, and aesthetic in one giant catalog.
 The output looks like every other AI photo on the internet — a glaze over a stock face.
 Narcis goes the other way.
-One tool, one job: turn a photo of you into a portrait worth keeping.
+One tool, one job: turn photos of you into portraits worth keeping.
+Drop a selfie and your free preview streams in seconds — a quick sketch: close, not you yet.
+For portraits that are truly you, train your own model on 12 to 20 photos; it trains in the background, and we email you when it is ready.
+Train once, render everywhere — this pack, every other pack, and the Studio all come out of that one model, about ten seconds a portrait, and it stays yours to retrain or delete.
 Each pack is hand-curated against actual references — paintings, photographers, registers — and tested on real faces before it ships.
-Free preview before you pay.
+See a free preview before you pay, not after.
 Packs are one-time — no subscription to buy one; Studio, the unlimited composer, is optional at €12/month and every pack includes 30 days of it.
 No template generator.
 Built and run by one team, on our own infrastructure.

 All images are AI-generated.
 By using this service, you confirm you are 18+, that any face photo you upload is your own or used with explicit consent.
 Full Terms